 Wacker Neuson UK has a zero tolerance to any form of modern slavery.
 We are committed to integrity and honesty as well as the commitment to consistent compliance with legal and regulatory requirements.
 Both our employees as well as our suppliers are required to adhere to this standard.

 Structure and Business

 The Group employs over 5,500 employees worldwide, the headquarters are in Munich, Germany.
 There are approximately 140 sales and service locations worldwide and production facilities in Germany, Austria, USA, Serbia and China.
-Wacker Neuson UK operates as a sales and service affiliate of the Group. lt distributes Wacker Neuson Groups' range of products and spare parts via a dealer network throughout the Uniteci Kingdom and lreland.
+Wacker Neuson UK operates as a sales and service affiliate of the Group.
+It distributes Wacker Neuson Groups´ range of products and spare parts via a dealer network throughout the United Kingdom and Ireland.
 In addition to is facilities in Stafford, one of the Groups dedicated research and development centres is located at Wacker Neuson UK’s Leicester facilities.
-Approximately 65 people are based in the UK.
+Approximately 70 people are based in the UK.